janbridley/arrcomp/README.md

 <img src="src/ims/arrcomp_anim.svg" width="600">

-List comprehension-style syntax for creating Rust arrays using declarative macros.
+Python-style list comprehension syntax for contiguous memory Rust arrays.

 In contrast to most Rust packages of this sort, arrcomp exclusively creates fixed size arrays without an intermediate heap allocation.
 This is more performant than standard